 Later that decade, Ray was recruited by Ian Gillan for his post Deep Purple band, appearing on three studio albums and in several world tours.
 Sessions became more important in the early eighties but from 1988 Ray also established his Forcefield project which spawned four albums and featured guest artists including Graham Bonnet, Cozy Powell and Jan Akkerman.

 For the past thirty years Ray has engaged in a mixture of session work, teaching, and with his own band playing mainly local venues.
 Most recently he has collaborated with electronica wizard Garry Cobain in his Amorphous Androgenous project.

 The compilation is a great starting part for the uninitiated and features the most comprehensive collection of Ray’s work to date.

 In January 2021 Singsong Music released a five-track digital EP ‘Going Large’.

 Ray Fenwick passed away on Saturday 30 April 2022.

-On Monday 9 May we will broadcast a tribute including Ray’s pilot radio show recorded in 2004 where he discussed and played guitarists who had influenced him.
+On Sunday 30 April 2023, on the first anniversary of Ray’s passing, we will broadcast a tribute including Ray’s pilot radio show recorded in 2004 where he discussed and played guitarists who had influenced him.